Monitoring OneDrive Traffic

 Finally, looking at the GeoIP data, I can see that the IP addresses are registered in the US.
 Nothing strange here, as I think all of Microsoft’s IP blocks are US registered.

-If you want to check for OneDrive traffic volumes on your network, download a 30 day trial of LANGuardian, install on a standard server, VMware or Hyper-V and simply connect to a SPAN port or port mirror, to find out what is happening on your network within minutes.
+If you want to check for OneDrive traffic volumes on your network, download a 30 day trial of LANGuardian, install on a standard server or VMware and simply connect to a SPAN port or port mirror, to find out what is happening on your network within minutes.